Sonia-96/MyStudyNotes/Software Engineering/Software Engineering.md

 ### cerr

-`cerr`: output error messages
+`cerr`: output error messages. `cerr` is unbuffered

 - `std::cerr` vs. `std::cout`:
   - `cerr` is for error messages, `cout` is for normal output
-  - `cerr` is unbuffered, which means it write out the error message immediately and it cannot store the error message to display it later
+  - `cerr` is unbuffered, which means it write out the error message immediately and it cannot store the error message to display it later.
+This way, we can know the problem of the program immediately.
+  - `cout` is buffered.
+Although it cannot write out messages immediately, it can make the program have better performance

 - redirect output to a file: `./myProgram > filename` [(ref)](https://askubuntu.com/questions/420981/how-do-i-save-terminal-output-to-a-file)
   - `> filename`: save stdout to a file